foxmask/django-th/docs/pocket.rst

 * Select "Pocket",
 * Set the Status to "Enabled"
-* Check Auth Required: this will permit to redirect to the user (or you) to Pocket to ask to confirm the access to his/your Pocket account
+* Check Auth Required: this will permit to redirect the user (or you) to Pocket website to confirm the access of the Pocket account
 * Fill a description